Skip to main content

 Development

-This project uses black to auto-format the code, ruff to lint it, mypy to type check it, pytest to test it, and finally check-manifest to check the project's MANIFEST.in.
+This project uses ruff to lint and format the code, mypy to type check it, pytest to test it, and finally check-manifest to check the project's MANIFEST.in.
 To facilitate (and remember) to actually run all these tools, pre-commit is used.
 Hence, the only hard development requirement is pre-commit.
 Install it and run

 $ pre-commit install